hyphal-domenico/ewallace.github.io/manual/_posts/2023-12-08-lab-tips-tricks.md

 To ship samples, simply prepare as per instructions on the website in 1.5 ml Eppendorf tubes and put into a plastic bag (the bags that PCR tube strips come in are perfect for this).
 Either print off the sample label OR write down the Order Reference (will be in the format yourusername-dd-mm-yyyy-xxx) and add this to the bag with the samples.
-Put the bag in a brown envelope (we can get these from Roger Land stores and there's currently a small stash in the filing cabinet in the printer room) and address it to:
+Put the bag in a brown envelope (we can get these from Physics stores and there's currently a small stash in the filing cabinet in the printer room) and address it to:

 ```
 DNA Sequencing and Services